-River North nightlife is a few minutes’ walk away.
+River North restaurants and nightlife are a few minutes’ walk away.

 Parks, recreation.
-A block south of 860 Dewitt and just east of the Museum of Contemporary Art is Seneca Playlot Park, a tree-shrouded oasis that always seems to be flooded with small children enjoying two playground areas.
+A block south of Gold Coast City Club and just east of the Museum of Contemporary Art is Seneca Playlot Park, a tree-shrouded oasis that always seems to be flooded with small children enjoying two playground areas.

-Lake Shore Park, which has a running track, softball fields, tennis courts, a playground and a small field house, is a few steps south of the building.
+Lake Shore Park, which has a running track, tennis courts, a playground and a small field house, is a few steps south of the building.